nilostolte/OpenGL-GLSL/README.md

 ```

 This will read the file `build.ninja` which gives the details on how to compile Glad.
 It will generate
-the file `glad.o` that will be needed to be linked to any OpenGL proram using the approach shown here.
+the file `glad.o` that will be needed to be linked to any OpenGL program using the approach shown here.

 ### Compiling the Examples